All Episodes

 dan friesen

-So this is something that will matter later as it relates to the larger point of Putin, what he's saying, which we'll get to here in a moment.
+So this is something that will matter later as it relates to the larger point of Putin what he's saying, which we'll get to here in a moment.

-That gives some idea of why he's saying what he's saying.
+But that gives some idea of why he's saying what he's saying.

-Because this is a response to that question.
+This is a response to that question.

 This is all straight through.